pulumi/docs/content/docs/reference/pkg/azure-nextgen/logic/integrationaccountpartner.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const integrationAccountPartner = new azure_nextgen.logic.latest.IntegrationAccountPartner("integrationAccountPartner", {
+const integrationAccountPartner = new azure_nextgen.logic.IntegrationAccountPartner("integrationAccountPartner", {
     content: {
         b2b: {
             businessIdentities: [{